Linda Carol Brown: Career and family

 Throughout her life, Brown continued her advocacy for equal access to education in Kansas.
 Brown worked as a Head Start teacher and a program associate in the Brown Foundation.
 She was a public speaker and an education consultant.
 She divorced her first husband, Charles D. Smith.
 Her second husband, Leonard Buckner, died.
-Her third husband was William Thompson, also preceded her in death.
+Her third husband was William Thompson, who also preceded her in death.
 She had two children, Charles and Kimberley, from her first marriage.
 She is also survived by her grandsons, C. Andrew Smith III, Donnell Smith, and Lawrence Smith.

 In 1979, with her own children attending Topeka schools, Brown reopened her case against the Kansas Board of Education, arguing that segregation continued.
 The appeals court ruled in her favor in 1993.

 Legacy

 In addition to her lifelong advocacy in law and education, Linda Brown's legacy includes the declaration of historic landmark status for both Sumner, the nearby whites-only school she sought to attend alongside her neighbors, and Monroe, a more distant, segregated elementary school.
 She is a symbol of the African-American legacy.
 In 1992, Monroe was declared a national historic site.